markwmc/markwmc/README.md

  I have also learned just how vulnerable everything is.
 Coming from a military background I have learned just how vulnerable our physical world is, as well as our country, and now I have a better understanding of cybersecurity as well.

-  I'm interested in learning robotics, ML/LLM, and how we can utilize those for physical security, space exploration/mining/habitation.
+  While I don't have a preference where I work/ what I learn for now; on my own time I'm interested in learning robotics, ML/LLM, and how we can utilize those for physical security, space exploration/mining/habitation.
 </details>